radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

 You can download the basic :download:`00_getting_started.py
 <../../../examples/00_getting_started.py>`.
 The text below will explain the
-most important code sections, and at the end show the expected output from the example's execution.
-Please look carefully at the code comments -- they explain some aspects of the code which are not explicitly covered in the text below.
+most important code sections, and at the end shows the expected output from the execution of the example.
+Please look carefully at the code comments as they explain some aspects of the code which are not explicitly covered in the text below.

 Loading the RP Module, Follow the Application Execution
 -------------------------------------------------------

-In order to use RADICAL-Pilot in your Python application, you need to import the ``radical.pilot`` module (we use the `rp` abbreviation for the module name):
+In order to use RADICAL-Pilot, you need to import the ``radical.pilot`` module (we use the `rp` abbreviation for the module name) in your Python script or application:

 .. code-block:: python

     import radical.pilot as rp

-All example application scripts used in this user guide use the `LogReporter` facility (of RADICAL-Utils) to print runtime and progress information.
+All example scripts used in this user guide use the `LogReporter` facility (of RADICAL-Utils) to print runtime and progress information.
 You can control that output with the `RADICAL_PILOT_VERBOSE` variable, which can be set to the normal Python logging levels, and to the value `REPORT` to obtain well